 Think about the implication of this for a moment.
 Is SAP committing to enlarge its ERP scope to such a degree?

 ASUG is leaving out something imperative in its coverage of S/4HANA.
 And that is that every single customization will break when a company moves to S/4HANA.
 One primary reason for this is that the table structure and overall database schema of HANA for S/4HANA are different.
 And customizations have to connect to tables.
 Why isn’t ASUG explaining this?
-It is not necessary for ASUG to explain this as the topic of the paper is S/4HANA adoption.
-But if they are going to bring up the topic of customization, this is probably the number one issue around customizations for S/4HANA, and ASUG strangely does not think it is important enough to include.
+ASUG doesn’t need to explain this as the topic of the paper is S/4HANA adoption.
+But if they are going to bring up the subject of customization, this is probably the number one issue around customizations for S/4HANA, and ASUG strangely does not think it is important enough to include.

-Much of the verbiage around simplifying one’s environment by removing customizations is either directly or very close to nonsense.
-SAP too often uses the term simplify to obscure what are real issues.
-It is of course SAP’s preference to remove all customizations and for everyone to run standard SAP.
+Much of the verbiage around simplifying one’s environment by removing customizations are either directly or very close to nonsense.
+SAP, too, often uses the term simplify to obscure what are real issues.
+It is, of course, SAP’s preference to remove all customizations and for everyone to run standard SAP.
 That is what the SAP sales process more often than not oversells, but it is not reality.
 One cannot change the conversation by using the term simplify as a magic wand on these issues.

 The rest of the quotation gets into the percentage of what customers think they will keep or lose regarding their customizations.
 I would say that it is highly doubtful that the respondents know enough to answer this question with very much accuracy as to what will eventually happen when they implement S/4HANA.